oxc-project/bench-javascript-linter/README.md

 # Benchmark for Oxc vs ESLint

-This benchmark only compares with ESLint and does not compare against Rome because the rules do not match.
+This benchmark only compares with ESLint and does not compare against [Biome](https://biomejs.dev) because the rules do not match.

 ## Input